AndyHeardApps/Revertible/README.md

 Scopes act as barriers separating collections of undo and redo actions.
 A root scope is always created by default, and new scopes can be pushed using the `pushNewScope()` function and popped using the `popCurrentScope()` function.
 The current scope level can be inspected using the `scopeLevel` property, which is `0` indexed.
 Versions can only be pushed to and used on the current scope, enforcing the separation of different groups of modifications.

 For instance, say some state is used across several screens.
-When a child screen is pushed, and a new scope is pushed at the same time, all the modifications made on the child screen are stored in that new scope, and can be abandonded using the `undoAndPopCurrentScope()` function, or squashed into a single change and appended to the previous scope using the `popCurrentScope()` function.
+When a child screen is pushed, and a new scope is pushed at the same time, all the modifications made on the child screen are stored in that new scope, and can be abandoned using the `undoAndPopCurrentScope()` function, or squashed into a single change and appended to the previous scope using the `popCurrentScope()` function.
 This means that when the user returns to the previous screen, all of those changes can be undone atomically with a single `undo()` call.

 ```swift
 model.activity.title = "New title"